Cimahi West Java, Indonesia Travel Guide

 Fried fish dumplings and tofu, with rich peanut sauce, sweet soy sauce, and lime.
 A satisfying crunch and savory flavor.

-Found at street stalls and specialized restaurants.
+Found at street stalls plus purpose-built restaurants.

 Steamed fish dumplings, often with potato, cabbage, egg, and peanut sauce.
 Similar to Batagor but steamed for a different texture.